konratp/uchicago-data-visualization/data/README.md

 and
 https://github.com/JeffSackmann/tennis_atp .

-Each folder contains its separate `readme.md` file describing the variables contained in the data files.
+Each folder contains its separate `readme.md` file, written by the original data curator Jeff Sackmann, describing the variables contained in the data files.
-There are two kinds of data files in each folder -- there is one file for rankings (called `rankings.csv`), and then several files tracking match statistics in a calendar year (one file for each year).
+There are two kinds of data files in each folder -- there are files for player rankings (one file for each decade), and then also files tracking match statistics in a calendar year (one file for each year).